Tessellation Localized Transfer learning for nonparametric regression: Proof of Theorem 6: transfer map estimation

 \textbf{We work conditionally on the source sample $\cD_{\cS}$.
-Since the source estimator $\wsource$ depends only on $\cD_{\cS}$ and is independent of the target sample $\cD_{\cT}$, it can be treated as deterministic in the target-side analysis.} For each $\ell\in[L^\star]$, consider the regression model
+Since the source estimator $\wsource$ depends only on $\cD_{\cS}$ and is independent of the target sample $\cD_{\cT}$, it can be treated as deterministic in the target-side analysis.} Throughout, the data follow the model: for $\ell\in[L^\star]$,